 Crohn’s and Colitis UK worked jointly with the Royal Free London NHS Foundation Trust to improve quality, efficiency and patient satisfaction across all IBD care.
 Their IBD Patient Panel was set up in February 2018 to provide feedback on the current service, to advocate for IBD services within the Trust, provide a sounding board to the IBD team and bring a patient perspective to service development and improvement.

-Their video will showcase the process of engagement between the panel and a range of healthcare professionals, encouraging them to undertake the same process, highlighting success and lessons learnt along the way.
+Their video showcases the process of engagement between the panel and a range of healthcare professionals, encouraging them to undertake the same process, highlighting success and lessons learnt along the way.

 Family Action’s Young Carers service in Durham has worked closely with young carers to develop a ‘Young Carers Neighbourhood Charter’ which is reaching out to GP surgeries, health and care agencies, schools, and local organisations to improve their awareness and support for young carers.

-With the grant Family Action will be producing a short video to showcase and celebrate their Young Carers Neighbourhood Charter in County Durham.
-This will tell the story of the crucial involvement of young carers in designing, developing and delivering the Charter, and the significant impact it is having on health services and other organisations supporting young carers across the County.
+With the grant Family Action produced a short video to showcase and celebrate their Young Carers Neighbourhood Charter in County Durham.
+The video tells the story of the crucial involvement of young carers in designing, developing and delivering the Charter, and the significant impact it is having on health services and other organisations supporting young carers across the County.